On the numerically and cohomologically trivial automorphisms of elliptic surfaces II: $\chi(S)>0$: Notation and preliminaries

 \subsection{Local behavior of an automorphism around an $m\I_k$ fibre}

 In studying a fibration preserving automorphism, it is important to control the action around a fixed fibre.
 This kind of detailed local analysis has been used rather effectively by \cite{Cai09} in order to give a global bound on the number of automorphisms acting trivially on the second cohomology group of an elliptic surface.
+However, there is a critical inaccuracy which the following remark records.

-However, as our examples show, the crucial \cite[Lemma~1.5 (iii)]{Cai09} is not correct; the technical flaw in its proof seems to occur in the third paragraph on page 4232 of that paper: the automorphism $\bar\alpha$ of $\bar S_\Delta$, which was constructed by Kodaira, does not necessarily descend to $S_\Delta$.
+\begin{remark} As our construction will show, the crucial \cite[Lemma~1.5 (iii)]{Cai09} is not correct (cf.\ Remark \ref{rem:Cai}).
+The technical flaw in its proof seems to occur in the third paragraph on page 4232 of that paper: in Cai's notation, the automorphism $\bar\alpha$ of $\bar S_\Delta$, which was constructed by Kodaira, does not necessarily descend to $S_\Delta$. \end{remark}

-As the reader can see, in Theorem \ref{thm:p_g>0}, (iii), we show that $\Aut_\QQ(S)$ is trivial if $p_g(S) > 0$ and all multiple fibres of $S\to B$ have smooth support (in particular, if there are no multiple fibres, e.g.\ if $S$ is a jacobian elliptic surface).
+As the reader can see, in Theorem \ref{thm:p_g>0} (iii), we show that $\Aut_\QQ(S)$ is trivial if $p_g(S) > 0$ and all multiple fibres of $S\to B$ have smooth support (in particular, if there are no multiple fibres, e.g.\ if $S$ is a jacobian elliptic surface).

-In a sense, this result rescues Cai's theorem up to some extent, showing that the only trouble occurs from the multiple fibres of type $_mI_k$.
-It is therefore interesting, also for future applications, to look which results hold true in the local analysis for these fibres.
+In a sense, this result rescues Cai's theorem up to some extent, showing that the only trouble occurs from the multiple fibres of type $_m\I_k$.
+It is therefore interesting, also for future applications, to investigate which results hold true in the local analysis for these fibres.

 Hence we provide in this subsection two nontrivial results in the flavour of \cite[Lemma~1.5]{Cai09}.